apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 - `KeyHashTopicRouter`: use the hashcode of the message's key to decide the topic partition that messages are sent to.

-  The message key is provided by `PulsarMessageBuiilder.key(String key)`.
-  You need to implement this interface and extract the message key when you want to send the message with the same key to the same topic partition.
+  The message key is provided by `PulsarSerializationSchema.key(IN, PulsarSinkContext)` You need to implement this interface and extract the message key when you want to send the message with the same key to the same topic partition.

   If you do not provide the message key.
 A topic  partition is randomly chosen from the topic list.